bogdanripa/wa-to-crm-via-llm/README.md

 >
 > Me: Sure.
 My email address is b***@genezio.com
 >
 > Agent: It looks like that email address doesn’t exist in our system.
-Please create a new account on our website: genezio-crm.app.genez.io.
+Please create a new account on our website: app.mayacrm.ai.
 After you’ve created an account, please return here to complete the authentication.
 If you need help, I’m here to assist!
 >
 > Me: Try with b***@genez.io then?
 Maybe that one works?
 >